 The themes explored in this film were explored interestingly without coming across as preachy (except for maybe one moment).
 But the theme I saw the most vividly was how humans deal with the unknown and ambiguous.
 The environment that our characters are in, and the characters themselves, all reveal the often erratic nature of humanity whenever faced with something they have never seen before.
 Considering the current atmosphere of our politics, I think that this movie is humorously well-timed.

 The grim tone of this movie is consistent and seeps through the lighting, colors, acting, and cinematography.
 The soundtrack is often unique and was successful at reinforcing the eery feeling of this movie.
 It did so without shoving the eeriness in your face.

 This movie also has this inescapable feeling of distance.
 This is mainly relayed through Amy Adam’s performance, but many of the shots blur out the background, pushing the viewer emotionally away from some of the characters.

 Here’s the obligatory slow warning: this movie can be “slow” at times (which is usually a word people use for movies that relay events through picture, dialogue, music, and acting; rather than fight sequences or comedy).
 It’s the kind of slow where a decrepit old man that was sitting in front of me decided he would rather whip out his phone, at full brightness, to check ESPN.

 Arrival is a fantastic movie that utilizes its craft exceptionally.
 The story is fascinating and unique, the acting is great throughout, and it even provides enough entertainment to capture anyone but the most distractive of movie-goers.
-If you are looking for a unique experience, then go see this movie right now; it’s about time that an exceptional movie got its money back at the box office, and I’m giving this movie a 9 out of 10.
+If you are looking for a unique experience, then go see this movie right now; it’s about time that an exceptional movie got its money back at the box office.